-Paula García Tufró is deputy director in the Adrienne Arsht Latin America Center of the Atlantic Council.
-She most recently served as director for development and democracy at the National Security Council and brings nearly 15 years of experience in foreign policy, global development, energy, trade, and investment.
+Paula García Tufró is the former deputy director of the Adrienne Arsht Latin America Center of the Atlantic Council.
+She most recently served as director for development and democracy at the National Security Council and brings nearly fifteen years of experience in foreign policy, global development, energy, trade, and investment.

 In her White House role, she advised senior Obama administration officials on US foreign policy and global development policy and programs.
 In this role, she was responsible for coordinating US government policy positions and multilateral negotiations of the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda on financing for development, which set forth a new 15-year global development agenda.

 García Tufró also served as a member of the G20 negotiating team and was responsible for coordinating US engagement in the G20 Development Working Group, covering a range of issues including the 2030 agenda, infrastructure, domestic resource mobilization, food security and nutrition, financial inclusion, and global health.
 She also coordinated strategy and implementation of the Power Africa initiative, helped forge strategic partnerships with more than 140 public- and private-sector partners, and mobilized more than $54 billion in external commitments to support the goal of doubling access to electricity in sub-Saharan Africa by 2030.